dcoates83/Azure-Sky-Ragdolls/pages/purchasing.md

             <p>
             <strong>3rd set</strong> of vaccines
             <strong>@ 16 weeks</strong> (Leukemia Booster)
             <span class ="underline"> must be done by the Buyer.</span> The rabies vaccine is optional.
-If opted for, <em>this will be
-              to your kitten’s purchase price.</em>
             </p>
             <p>